The use of solid surface material began at the end of the 1960s. The pioneer here was the DuPont company with its Corian® brand.

 A differentiation is mainly made between the following groups of solid surface materials:

 Acrylic-bonded solid surfaces

-These include, for example, Corian® from DuPont, Hi-Macs® from LG Hausys, Staron® from Lotte Chemical, Krion® from Porcelanosa, Hanex® from Hyundai and Avonite® from Aristech.
+These include, for example, Corian® from DuPont, Hi-Macs® from LX Hausys, Staron® from Lotte Chemical, Krion® from Porcelanosa, Hanex® from Hyundai and Avonite® from Aristech.
 Acrylic-bonded solid surfaces can be easily thermoformed.

 Polyester-bonded solid surfaces

 These include brands such as VARICOR®, Marlan® and Avonite®.

 Due to the resin, thermal formability is a little more limited.
 However, a major advantage is that complex moulded parts can be cast efficiently.
 Technical properties such as fire behaviour and disinfectant resistance make this resin system a favourite in many demanding applications.